 Sustaining creativity during times of personal loss can be incredibly difficult.
 The emotional weight of grief can deplete our creative reserves, making consistent creative output (whatever that means to you) challenging.

-Anton’s suggestion to embrace and talk about the struggle itself reveals an important insight: acknowledging and sharing the experience of having nothing to say is a powerful step in the healing process.
-The act of speaking about the creative block becomes a form of creativity in itself, transforming silence into expression.
+When I shared this with Anton, he suggested I embrace and talk about the struggle itself.
+That prompt revealed an important insight: acknowledging and sharing the experience of having nothing to say is a powerful step in the healing process.

 For me, the notion of "grief recovery" is slightly contentious; it implies a return to a pre-grief state, which may not be entirely possible or even desirable.
 Instead, accommodating grief within us, making space for it alongside our other emotions, allows us to honour both the loss and the love that preceded it.
 Grief, in its many forms—be it the loss of a loved one, a job, a home, or a phase of life—requires a nuanced approach to healing.